dheepakg/dheepakg.github.io/_posts/2020-11-10-Weekly-Update-7.md

 comments: true
 ---

 This is the 7<sup>th</sup> instalment of weekly update.
 Let's revisit the interesting things that I came across in between last Monday and today (November 10, 2020).
-This is <> words long
+This is 444 words long.

 **1. [#USElection2020](https://twitter.com/search?q=%23USElections2020)**